Ramesh Pisharody

-T. V. Ramesh (born 1 October 1983), professionally credited as Ramesh Pisharody, is an Indian stand-up comedian, impressionist, television presenter, actor and film director.
+T. V. Ramesh (born 1 October 1981), professionally credited as Ramesh Pisharody, is an Indian stand-up comedian, impressionist, television presenter, actor and film director.
 He works in Malayalam television shows, stage, and cinema.
+He is particularly known for his observational comedy.

 Early life

 Pisharody was born as the youngest son in the family and has four siblings.
 He studied his first and second grades at Kendriya Vidyalaya in Velloor.
 It was an English-medium school, where he made his mimicry debut by imitating a dog's barking for a musical drama.
-After putting pressure on his family he was moved to a Malayalam-medium school from his third grade onward so that he can enjoy holidays on Saturdays and there was no school uniform.
-Since then he has been participating in mimicry competitions.
+After putting pressure on his family, he was moved to a Malayalam-medium school from his third grade onward so that he could enjoy holidays on Saturdays.
+The new school had no school uniform.
+Since then, he has been participating in mimicry competitions.

 After winning second prize at a youth festival at Mahatma Gandhi University, Kerala, he started getting stage programmes.
 In 2000, he joined Cochin Stallions, the mimicry troupe formed by actor Salim Kumar, where he worked for four years.
-Meanwhile, he completed graduation in politics from Dewaswom Board College, Thalayolaparambu.
+Meanwhile, he completed his graduation in Politics from Dewaswom Board College, Thalayolaparambu.
 After which, he teamed up with mimicry artist Sajan Palluruthi and together they did several programmes.